 9. DIRECTORS' RESPONSIBILITY STATEMENT

-a) in the preparation of the annual accounts for the financial year ended on 31st March2016 the applicable accounting standards have been followed and that there are nomaterial departures;
+a) In the preparation of the annual accounts for the financial year ended on 31st March2021 the applicable accounting standards have been followed and that there are nomaterial departures;

-c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+c) the Directors have taken proper and maintenance of adequate accounting records inaccordance with the provisions of the Companies Act 2013 for safeguarding the assets ofthe Company and for preventing and detecting fraud and other irregularities;

 d) the Directors have prepared the annual accounts on a going concern basis;

 e) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively;